oceanprotocol/ocean.py/READMEs/publish-flow-restapi.md

 # Quickstart: Publish & Consume Flow for REST API-style URIs

-This quickstart describes a flow to publish Binance REST API of ETH price feed, to make it available as free data asset on Ocean, and to consume it.
+This quickstart describes a flow to publish Kraken REST API of OCEAN-USD pair price feed, to make it available as free data asset on Ocean, and to consume it.

 Here are the steps: